shadoine/vivien-a/README.md

 - 👋 Hi, I’m @vivien-a
-- 👀 I’m studying at the university of applied science Switzerland
+- 🌱 I’m currently studying computer science at the university of Northwestern Switzerland FHNW
-- 🌱 I’m currently improving my coding skills